beyersmann-lab/beyersmannlab/content/publication/organisation-of-number-information-in-the-lexicon-insights-from-aphasic-plural-errors/index.md

   - L. A. Nickels
   - E. Beyersmann
 doi: ""
-publication: In Otsu, Y. (Ed.), The Proceedings of the 10th Tokyo Conference on Psycholinguistics (pp. 27–42).
-Hituzi Syobo Publishing
+publication: In Y. Otsu (Ed.), *The proceedings of the 10th Tokyo conference on psycholinguistics* (pp. 27–42).
+Hituzi Syobo Publishing.
+Tokyo Conference on Psycholinguistics, Tokyo, Japan
 draft: false
 featured: false
 image: